An architectural triumph packed with French history and elegance

 {{ticket-block-triple}}

 Chambord was commissioned by King Francis I of France in the early 16th century as he wanted to use it as a hunting lodge as well as a symbol of his wealth and power.
-Its construction began in 1519, but due to the size of the project, it wasn’t fully completed during Francis I's reign but instead during the reign of Louis XIV.
+Its construction began in 1519, but due to the size of the project, it wasn’t fully completed during his reign but during that of Louis XIV.

-The château is a prime example of French Renaissance architecture and blends traditional medieval elements with classical Italian influences with its design attributed to Domenico da Cortona, an Italian architect.
+The château was built during the period of the French Renaissance and blends traditional medieval elements with classical Italian influences due to the architect, Domenico da Cortona, being Italian.